MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-limit-sharing.md

     ![Screenshot of SharePoint organization-level sharing settings](media/sharepoint-tenant-sharing-off.png)

-Turn off Anyone links at the organization level

-Turn off Anyone links at the site level

 To turn off guest sharing for a site
 1. In the SharePoint admin center, under **Sites**, click **Active sites**.
 2. Click the site that you want to configure.